Assamese and Khasi

 Assamese and Khasi Speaking population

 Assamese and Khasi speaking population is one of the factors based on which Assamese and Khasi languages can be compared.
 The total count of Assamese and Khasi Speaking population in percentage is also given.
-The percentage of people speaking Assamese language is 0.24 % whereas the percentage of people speaking Khasi language is Not Available.
+The percentage of people speaking Assamese language is 0.24 % whereas the percentage of people speaking Khasi language is 0.01 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Assamese and Khasi on Assamese vs Khasi where you will get native speakers, speaking population in percentage and native names.

 Assamese and Khasi Language Codes